-Representatives of international organizations: IOM, OSCE, UNICEF, Save the Children.
-ASTRA is participating in three working groups: prevention and education, victim assistance and trafficking in children.
-Each group is supposed to start its work on the National Plan of Action.
+ASTRA participates in all three working groups: prevention and education; victim assistance; and trafficking in children.
+Each group is supposed to begin work on the National Plan of Action.

-ASTRA is in daily contacts with the Belgrade Police Department Anti-Trafficking Team, as well as with all members of the National and Mobil Teams.
-Communication with the police (in particular with the Belgrade Anti-Trafficking Team) improved considerably compared to year 2002.
-Also, the Ministry for Labor, Employment and Social Policy has taken an increasingly active part in the fight against trafficking in human beings.
-We already stressed that owing to the efforts of our organization, the Ministry of Justice and Ministry of Education finally became members of the National Team for Combating Trafficking.
+ASTRA is in daily contact with the Belgrade Police Department Anti-Trafficking Team, as well as with all members of the National and Mobile Teams.
+Communication with the police (in particular with the Belgrade Anti-Trafficking Team) improved considerably compared to communication in 2002.
+Also, the Ministry for Labour, Employment and Social Policy has taken an increasingly active part in the fight against trafficking in human beings.
+ASTRA has already stressed that owing to the efforts of their organisation, the Ministry of Justice and Ministry of Education finally became members of the National Team for Combating Trafficking.
 In our assessment, the weakest link in this battle is the judiciary and prosecution.

-Although the state has started dealing with the problem of trafficking in human beings, and particularly trafficking in women and children, this process is slow because many law enforcement officials, prosecutors, and judges still know little about the problem.
+Although the state has started dealing with the problem of trafficking in human beings, and particularly trafficking in women and children, this process is slow because many law enforcement officials, prosecutors, and judges still know very little about the problem.
 This lack of awareness is seen as one of the greatest obstacles to tackling this problem, with widespread corruption exacerbating it even further.
-There is no institutionalized system of protection for trafficking victims, although the National Referral Mechanism has been established for that purpose within the Working group for victim's assistance, which exists within the National Team for Combating Trafficking in Human Beings, coordinated by the Ministry of Labor, Employment and Social Policy of the Republic of Serbia.
-The Mechanism defines which persons are considered victims of trafficking (according to the UN Convention against Transnational Organized Crime and Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children), who can be the source of information in trafficking cases, and where the victims of trafficking should be referred, i.e. shelter for women victims of trafficking.
-Since there is no legal possibility for trafficked women to get temporary residence permits, the police
+There is no institutionalised system of protection for trafficking victims, although the National Referral Mechanism has been established for that purpose within the Working group for victim's assistance, which exists within the National Team for Combating Trafficking in Human Beings, coordinated by the Ministry of Labour, Employment and Social Policy of the Republic of Serbia.
+The Mechanism defines which persons are considered victims of trafficking (according to the UN Convention against Transnational Organised Crime and Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children), who can be the source of information in trafficking cases, and where the victims of trafficking should be referred, i.e. shelter for women victims of trafficking.
+Since there is no legal possibility for trafficked women to get temporary residence permits, the police tolerates them staying in shelters.
+Also, the Ministry of the Interior is considering the idea of issuing instructions for law enforcement officials regarding residence permits for trafficking victims.
+Based on the instruction, the Ministry would tolerate residency for up to 30 or, in exceptional circumstances, 90 days with the possibility to extend it when necessary due to safety or humanitarian reasons, or when a victim decides to testify against offenders.